 and colocasia mixed

-with smiling acanthus.”- Virgil
+with smiling acanthus.- Virgil

 “it is pleasing now to lie under an old oak tree, in the clingy grass, And meanwhile waters flow into full streams, and the birds are complaining in the woods”– Horace

 We often think of the Romans historically as rather cruel and ruthless despots or immoral epicures, who sat cheering the bloodshed in Colosseum and arenas, but their poetry and essays on gardens, love, death and friendships are as moving and insightful as if written today.
 There is also Pliny the Younger’s eyewitness account of the Vesuvius disaster and his escape with his mother from Misenum.
 Though his mother begged him to leave her and save himself he would not.
 He was the nephew of Pliny the Elder, a naturalist and philosopher who started out to scientifically observe the phenomenon, but eventually died heroically trying to rescue people from the area by ship.
 Volcanologists today still refer to the younger Pliny’s description of this catastrophic and tragic event.
+For years it was thought his incredible story was more a fiction but the observation of modern day volcanic eruptions verified and vindicated his account.

-Also check out this video from the Melbourne Museum Masterpiece Exhibit of the sequence of events of that day- an absolutely amazing and terrifying reconstruction
+Also check out this video from the Melbourne Museum Masterpiece Exhibit of the sequence of events of that day-